solo-io/wasm/tools/wasme/cli/docs/content/reference/cli/wasme_undeploy_istio.md

   -l, --labels stringToString    labels of the deployment or daemonset into which to inject the filter. if not set, will apply to all workloads in the target namespace (default [])
   -n, --namespace string         namespace of the workload(s) to inject the filter. (default "default")
       --root-id string           optional root ID used to bind the filter at the Envoy level. this value is normally read from the filter image directly.
-  -t, --workload-type string     type of workload into which the filter should be injected. possible values are deployment or daemonset (default "deployment")
+  -t, --workload-type string     type of workload into which the filter should be injected. possible values are daemonset, deployment, statefulset (default "deployment")
 ```

 ### Options inherited from parent commands